 Large files

-Some internal checks involve scanning certain files for weaknesses; if those files are very large or if the system has a very big filesystem to scan, it can increase scan run times.
+Some internal checks involve scanning certain files for weaknesses; if those files are very large or the system has a very big filesystem in place, it can increase scan run times.

 The machine is unresponsive